 DSISD Receives Top Rating, Perfect Score in Financial Report

-The report and opportunity for public comment will be presented at the November Board of Trustees meeting.
+The report and opportunity for public comment will be presented by DSISD Chief Financial Officer Cedric Menchion at the Oct.
+26 Board of Trustees meeting.